Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War: The Case of Jane Morrison vs. GreenTech Solar Solutions

-In early 2023, Jane Morrison, a resident of Fullerton, California 92834, found herself embroiled in a dispute that would consume nearly a year of frustration and legal wrangling.
+In early 2023, the claimant, a resident of Fullerton, California 92834, found herself embroiled in a dispute that would consume nearly a year of frustration and legal wrangling.
 On February 14th, 2022, Jane signed a contract with GreenTech Solar Solutions to install a solar panel system at her home, for a total price of $18,750.
 The promise was clear: reduce her electricity bill by at least 50% within the first year, backed by a 10-year workmanship guarantee.

 However, things quickly took a turn.
 By June 2022, Jane noticed her electric bills had barely changed.
 Her emailed complaints were met with delays and vague technical explanations.
 By August, the promised system still wasn’t functioning correctly, with frequent power fluctuations and inverter failures.
 GreenTech assured her that replacements were on the way, but the issues persisted.

-Fed up, Jane formally requested a full inspection and repair, but GreenTech declined to cover the significant costs citing “external electrical grid problems.”
+Fed up, Jane formally requested a full inspection and repair, but GreenTech declined to cover the significant costs citing external electrical grid problems.”
 Feeling misled, Jane filed for arbitration through the Fullerton Consumer Arbitration Program on October 3, 2022, demanding a full refund of $18,750 plus damages for the months of excessive electric bills and stress.

 The arbitration hearings took place over several sessions between November 2022 and February 2023.
 Representing herself, Jane presented detailed bills, expert testimony from an independent electrician who found installation faults, and copies of all correspondence.
 GreenTech, on the other hand, blamed the issues on Jane’s home’s aging wiring, offering only a partial refund of $5,000.

-For Jane, the arbitration was exhausting but ultimately worth it—a hard-fought triumph ensuring that her home would no longer be plagued by faulty promises and that GreenTech would reconsider their customer service approach.
+the claimant, the arbitration was exhausting but ultimately worth it—a hard-fought triumph ensuring that her home would no longer be plagued by faulty promises and that GreenTech would reconsider their customer service approach.